 aid soon drew near.
 Mr. Wordsworth brought his ingenuity into exercise;

-but, after several unsuccessful efforts, he relinquished the achievement,
+but, after several unsuccessful efforts, he re

 as a thing altogether impracticable.
 Mr. Coleridge now tried his hand,